v13.9.3

 ACL, BIND, CHECKOUT, CONNECT, COPY, DELETE, GET, HEAD, LINK, LOCK, M-SEARCH, MERGE, MKACTIVITY, MKCALENDAR, MKCOL, MOVE, NOTIFY, OPTIONS, PATCH, POST, PROPFIND, PROPPATCH, PURGE, PUT, QUERY, REBIND, REPORT, SEARCH, SOURCE, SUBSCRIBE, TRACE, UNBIND, UNLINK, UNLOCK, UNSUBSCRIBE

-Anything within square brackets is always matched.
+Anything within square brackets are always matched.

 For example, for /api/company/123/user/789, the filename could be: